orbit/orbit/async/README.md

 Orbit Async
 ============

 Orbit Async implements async-await methods in java.
-It allows programmers to write asyncronous code in a sequential fashion.
+It allows programmers to write asynchronous code in a sequential fashion.

 If you're looking for async await on the .NET CLR, see [Asynchronous Programming with Async and Await](https://msdn.microsoft.com/en-us/library/hh191443.aspx).